Integrating solar technology is a relatively new concept in the US.

 - Increase profits by a minimum 4.1% per home

 - Put money in your pocket with federal and local tax incentives

 How Expensive Are Solar Panels for Builders?

 There are two different costs for solar panels: 1) the cost to the builder and 2) the expense to the customer.

 As of 2021, it’s estimated that homeowners pay between $17,153 and $31,843 for solar panel systems.
 Customers can expect to pay an average of $3 per watt, including labor and equipment.

 Thankfully, you (as the builder) can expect to pay wholesale prices of approximately 50% of these estimates.

-Keep in mind that if your customers purchase the equipment, then they’re eligible for the 26% Federal Solar Tax Credit.
-Yet, if a third-party does, they receive all the credit (trust us, this is a financial prize you don’t want to give away!).
+Keep in mind that if your customers purchase the equipment, they’re eligible for the 26% Federal Solar Tax Credit.
+Yet, if a third party does, they receive all the credit (trust us, this is a financial prize you don’t want to give away!).